rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Visualizing Fourier Optics.md

 The above script can also reproduce the simulation shown in figure 6, however, the angular spectrum method approach becomes quietly computationally expensive as the aperture size becomes smaller.

 This difficulty can be overcome by performing the convolution \eqref{eq:9} through succesive Fourier transforms, applying the convolution theorem as revealed in \eqref{eq:10}.
-This approach avoid computing the field at lens position, that due the big extent of the diffracted field on this point, cannot be modeled accurately without using very large values of ```pad```.
+This approach avoid computing the field at lens position, that due the big extent of the diffracted field on this point, cannot be modeled accurately without using very large values of ```extent_x``` and ```extent_y```.

 The following script is presented with this new approach to reproducing the results of figure 6.